Sydney gay and lesbian Mardi Gras dykes on bikes

 5-star hotel right on the starting line

-The Pullman is one of the official sponsors of this year’s parade and the starting point of the parade route.
+The Pullman Hyde Park is one of the official sponsors of this year’s parade and the starting point of the parade route.
 The staff here go out of the way to make sure everyone feels welcome and enjoys the event.
 Some rooms have views out over Hyde Park and Oxford Street.
 It’s also an excellent location for exploring Sydney before or after the event.

 Just stick “Mardi Gras” into the search box on the Pullman reviews on Booking.com to see how others felt about staying there during the Parade weekend.